wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 In order to create a model, we start with `sqlize model:create` and then specify the name of the model using the `--name` flag.
 Make sure your models are __always__ in the singular (remember table name in plural, model name in singular).
 After passing in the --name flag followed by the name of your model, you can then add an --attributes flag and pass in data about your model.
 When you generate your model, you will also generate a corresponding migration.
 You only need to do this once for your model.
 Remember, if you want to make changes to your model after generating it - all you have to do is make a change and save it.
 If you want to make changes to your migrations, you have to re-run them (either by undoing the migration or by creating a new one that alters the migration).

 Here is an example of a command to generate a User model with a first_name, last_name and age along with a corresponding migration.
+Make sure you do __not__ have any spaces for each of the attributes and their data types

-`sqlize model:create --name User --attributes first_name:string, last_name:string, age:integer`
+`sqlize model:create --name User --attributes first_name:string,last_name:string,age:integer`

 This will generate the following migration